6 Russian Channels on Roku

 - Listening to Russian, whether scripted or not, can help you get used to the speed at which Russian is spoken.
 Knowing vocabulary and grammar isn’t all there is to learning a new language.
 True fluency involves listening to how Russian is spoken and the speed at which words are pronounced.
 Watching television shows can definitely help your ability to truly listen to Russian.

 - Many Russian channels on Roku have Russian subtitles, so you can work on understanding Cyrillic script and connecting different written words to spoken words.
 Watching television shows with subtitles can help you read, listen to and comprehend Russian.
-How helpful is that?
-And you barely have to do any work to get in some light practice!
+It’s why learning programs, such as FluentU, add subtitles to their video content so that they can immerse their viewers in the language.

 - With Roku, you can enjoy some entertainment during your downtime and still improve your Russian language skills.
 Breaking up your study plan with some relaxing passive Russian learning is a great way to avoid getting burnt out on learning Russian.